thombruce/rockband/packages/vue-cli/README.md

-# Vue CLI TNT
+# Vue CLI RockBand

-vue-cli plugin to add TNT with Pug and TailwindCSS
+vue-cli plugin to add RockBand with Pug and TailwindCSS